Saint barbara prayers rituals

 Petitioning Saint Barbara

 Saint Barbara was deprived of any company while she was shut up in the tower, except for the suitors her father presented to her.
 For this reason, she is sometimes called upon to help with matters of love.
 Because of her illness, she is also petitioned for healing.
-Due to her father's death by lightning, she is called upon to protect from lightning and fires, and is the patron saint of all those who work with explosives or firearms.
+Due to her father's death by lightning, she is called upon for protection from lightning and fires and is the patron saint of all those who work with explosives or firearms.

 Mop your home from back to front with Saint Barbara Bath & Floor Wash and ask for her help in keeping you, your family, and your home protected, particularly from fires and storms.
 If you need to protect yourself in your daily life, wear some Saint Barbara Sachet Powder or a little Saint Barbara Perfume.